nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Edits the respective details of an existing student.

-* Edits the person at the specified `INDEX`.
+* Edits the student at the specified `INDEX`.
 The index refers to the index number shown in the current displayed list.
 The index **must be a positive integer** 1, 2, 3 ...
 * Existing values will be updated to the new input values.
 * Refer to the complete list of tags for each field under [addStudent command](#411-adding-a-new-student-record--addstudent).